abeldup/ProgrammingAssignment4/CodeBook.md

 # Tidy Data Set

+In the tidy data set we reduced the data to only the mean and standard deviation observations.
+These observations were aggregated into the arithmetic mean (average) for each activity and subject measured.
 The columns in the tidy, summarised data set are:
 ('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions)
+(All observations are normalized and bounded within [-1,1])

 activity
 subject